akheron/typera/README.md

 correctly in the request handler.

-`routeHandler` infers the response type by combining the error response types of all parsers, and the response types of the request handler.
+`routeHandler` infers the response type by combining the error response types of all middleware functions, and the response types of the request handler.
 To get maximum type safety, the return type of of `routeHandler` should always be explicitly declared in user code.
 This makes sure that the possible responses of a route don't change unexpectedly because of changes in your code, and documents all the